AlexanderPach/AlexanderPach/README.md

 ## I'm a Software Enginer @ MSFT

-- 🌱 I’m currently learning Typescript
-- 🥅 2024 Goals: Raise?
-- 👯 I’m looking to collaborate with other coders
+I’m looking to collaborate with other coders

 ### Languages and Tools: